 Lodge holidays in Scotland are a lovely way to see the sights while enjoying the comfort of a cosy lodge or cabin.
-If you’ve been searching for holiday accommodation that offers something a little different, then you’ll definitely want to take a look at our handpicked selection of holiday lodges in Scotland.
+If you’ve been searching for holiday accommodation that offers something a little different, then you’ll definitely want to take a look at our handpicked selection of Scotland holiday lodges.
 From remote hot tub lodges for romantic breaks to spacious cabins on holiday parks for families or groups, there really is something for everyone here at Lodge Holidays.

-Whether you’re looking for luxury lodges with open plan living and private hot tubs or perhaps just an ideal base for a hiking holiday, you’re bound to find what you’re looking for with us.
-We can even help you find pet-friendly log cabins so your furry friends don’t have to miss out on the adventure!
+Whether you’re looking for log cabins near Edinburgh, luxury lodges with open plan living and private hot tubs or perhaps just an ideal base for a hiking holiday, you’re bound to find what you’re looking for with us.
+We can even help you find pet-friendly log cabins in Scotland, so your furry friends don’t have to miss out on the adventure!

-If you’re planning a break in Scotland, you’ll want to make the most of all its natural attractions.
+If you’re planning a Scotland holiday, you’ll want to make the most of all its natural attractions.
 Go searching for old Nessie in the waters of Loch Ness, discover the history of Edinburgh or hike to the soaring peaks of Ben Nevis.
 There’s just so much to be enjoyed!

 From city breaks to weekends away in the rural countryside, Scotland is perfect for every kind of holiday.
 Here are some of our most popular destinations for a lodge holiday.

 Best for: A weekend of great food and drink

 If you haven’t yet visited the capital, be sure to put it at the top of your list.
 Famed for its rich history as well as a thriving nightlife, this bustling city really does offer something for everyone.
 If you’re stopping in the summer months, it’s worth timing your visit with the world-famous Royal Edinburgh Military Tattoo event.

 Best for: A walking holiday